-- Lower headcount and contract labor due to lower volumes in our collection and recycling lines of business; - Decreased health and welfare costs, partially offset by; - · Higher wages due to merit increases and - Additional costs associated with the acquired operations of Deffenbaugh.
+- Lower headcount and contract labor due to lower volumes in our collection and recycling lines of business; - · Decreased health and welfare costs; - Decreased incentive compensation cost accruals, partially offset by; - · Additional costs associated with the acquired operations of Deffenbaugh and - · Higher wages due to merit increases.

-Transfer and disposal costs - The decrease in transfer and disposal costs compared to the prior year period was primarily driven by the divestiture related costs discussed above.
-These cost decreases were offset in part by increased third party expenses previously recognized as intercompany in the prior year periods as a result of the divestiture of our Wheelabrator business in December 2014.
+Transfer and disposal costs - The increase in transfer and disposal costs compared to the prior period was primarily driven by the increased third party expenses that were recognized as intercompany in the prior year periods as a result of the divestiture of our Wheelabrator business in December 2014.
+These cost increases were offset, in part, by the reduction in costs due to the divestitures, as discussed above.